sonith17/faq-chabo/README.md

 python rag_chatbot.py
 ```
 Utilzed command line interface to interact with the chatbot.
+### Note
-Note: The supported document is expected in pdf format.
+The supported document is expected in pdf format.
 The pdf document use in this repo is generated